 If you and your family plan on flying for your trip to visit us, then you will most likely be flying into the Spokane International Airport (GEG).
 The airport is a little over an hour drive to the park, and there are many places to stay along the way.
 Upon arrival, visitors will walk out of one of three main corridors to the baggage claim.
 Since the airport is relatively small, you might want to make your transportation reservations in advance, whether you plan to use rental cars, taxis, shuttles, private car services, etc. The rental car companies that are available in the grounds transportation center are Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, Thrifty.
 You won’t have to worry about budgeting for toll booths if you plan on just driving and staying in the Spokane/CDA area.

-Guests love the cabanas in the water park.
-By reserving a cabana for your family, you won’t have the stress of finding a shady area or renting a locker for your valuables.
+A guest favorite is the cabanas in the water park.
+By reserving a cabana for your family, you won’t have the stress of finding a shady area, or renting a locker for your valuables.
 You get VIP treatment with lounge chairs, a table, a refrigerator, and food services.
-They are also perfectly located between both wave pools, so it’s the perfect meeting space in the middle of all the slides and attractions.
+They are also conveniently located between both wave pools, so it’s the perfect meeting space in the middle of all the slides and attractions.

 Here at Silverwood, our goal is to provide safe and fair access to all of our guests.
-One way we try to do that is through our Courtesy Pass Program.
+One way we try to achieve that goal is through our Courtesy Pass Program.
 This program is available to any guest with a disability that cannot wait in line or cannot access the ride through the main entrance.
-If you or someone you know would like to participate in this program, then head to the information center when you arrive for your instructions.
-We will also include a brief description of how this process works below.
+If you or someone you know would like to participate in this program, head to the information center when you arrive for further instructions.
+Here is a brief description of how this process works below.

 For a group total of 4 or less: